Future Is ''Happy'' For Ciara and Russell Wilson Despite Recent Diss

 by Cydney Contreras | Wed., Jan.
 23, 2019 3:26 PM

-Futureis claiming that there are "no problems" between him and his ex Ciara's husband, Russell Wilson, after criticizing the pair's relationship.
+Future is claiming that there are "no problems" between him and his ex Ciara's husband, Russell Wilson, after criticizing the pair's relationship.

 On the latest episode of the Durtty Boyz Show, the rapper tried to explain that there are no hard feelings between him and Russell, even though his recent comments might make it look that way.
 "We don't have no problems," Future explained.
 "It's a social media problem.
 No, I don't hate him.
 Totally not the deal.
 It was just the way we were carrying it, as far as being handled with Baby Future."